ordepdev/ordepdev.github.io/_posts/2017-07-22-boost-your-confidence-with-consumer-driven-contracts.md

 This test is responsible for making a request to our producer endpoint `http://localhost:8080/validate` and assert that the response is valid.
 Notice that we don't need to start up our producer service thanks to `@AutoConfigureStubRunner`.
 This annotation is responsible to start up a WireMock server at port `8080` with the stubs from the latest version of `me.ordepdev.contracts` package.
 If the contract is changed, our consumer side test that rely on it, will fail.
 That's the beauty of gluing these pieces together: all contract changes leads to failed builds during development.

+#### Working online

+Note that when the flag `workOffline` is set to `true`, it assumes that you have the contract stubs installed on your local maven repository.
+Since we're working based on a consumer-driven git flow, when the proposed contracts get merged, this flag must be set to `false` in order to download the contracts from the remote maven repository.

 ### Why contract testing matters?

 This approach gives you the ability to always test against a *synced* and *shared* contract between producer and consumer, instead of testing against *exclusively* consumer stubs, that ~~may~~ always differ from the producer ones.
 With a *failing fast* approach, you'll be always able to catch breaking changes during development phase.